 Reading is the best way to improve your vocabulary.

 Comic strips have various levels of difficulty so no matter what level of French you’re currently at, you’ll find something to improve your French, even to the point of not only understanding an Ach!lle Talon, but appreciating it’s sense of humour.

 Finally, most of the comic strips listed below are classics and been around for over 50 years.
 It’s also worth noting that most of these comic strips are Belgian.
-The Belgians have a reputation for producing great comic strips and many of their creations have become classics, Tintin and Les Schtroumpfs (The Smurfs) probably being the most internationally famous of all.
+The Belgians have a reputation for producing great comic strips and many of their creations have become classics in the French-speaking world, Tintin and Les Schtroumpfs (The Smurfs) probably being the most internationally famous of all.